panchnayak/portworx-poc/px-jenkins/README.md

-## Portworx POCs on Kubernetes clusters
+## Deploying Kubernetes Cluster and Portworx clusters using Jenkins

-This repository is for creating Kubernetes clusters on various Cloud environments and conducting Portworx POC.

 ## Quickstart Procedure